-- 9. The flying training, not including type rating training, shall comprise a total of at least 200 hours, to include all progress tests, of which up to 55 hours for the entire course may be instrument ground time.
-Within the total of 200 hours, applicants shall complete at least: - a) 95 hours of dual instruction, of which up to 55 hours may be instrument ground time; - b) 70 hours as PIC, including VFR flight and instrument flight time as student pilot in-command (SPIC).
-The instrument flight time as SPIC shall only be counted as PIC flight time up to a maximum of 20 hours; - c) 50 hours of cross-country flight as PIC, including a VFR cross-country flight of at least 540 km (300 NM), in the course of which full stop landings at two aerodromes different from the aerodrome of departure shall be made; - d) 5 hours flight time shall be completed at night, comprising 3 hours of dual instruction, which will include, at least: - 1) 1 hour of cross-country navigation; - 2) and 5 solo take-offs; and - 3) 5 solo full stop landings - e) UPRT flight instruction in accordance with ICAO Doc 9868 PANS-TRG; - f) 115 hours of instrument time comprising, at least: - 1) 20 hours as SPIC; - 2) 15 hours MCC, for which an FFS or FNPT II may be used. - 3) 50 hours of instrument flight instruction, of which up to - i) 25 hours may be instrument ground time in a FNPT I, or - ii) 40 hours may be instrument ground time in a FNPT II, FTD 2 or FFS, of which up to 10 hours may be conducted in an FNPT I. - g) 35 hours in a multi-engine aeroplane which: - 1) certificated for the carriage of at least 4 persons; and - 2) has a variable pitch propeller and retractable landing gear.
+- The flying training, not including type rating training, shall comprise a total of at least 200 hours, to include all progress tests, of which up to 40 hours for the entire course may be conducted under instruction in an approved FSTD.
+Within the total of 200 hours, applicants shall complete at least: - a) 95 hours of dual instruction, of which up to 40 hours may be instrument ground time; - 70 hours as PIC, including VFR flight and instrument flight time which may be flown as SPIC.
+The instrument flight time as SPIC shall only be counted as PIC flight time up to a maximum of 20 hours; - c) 50 hours of cross-country flight as PIC, including a VFR cross-country flight of at least 540 km (300 NM), in the course of which full stop landings at two aerodromes different from the aerodrome of departure shall be made; - d) 5 hours flight time shall be completed at night, comprising 3 hours of dual instruction, which shall include at least: - 1) 1 hour of cross-country navigation; - 2) 5 solo take-offs; and - 3) 5 solo full stop landings; - e) 100 hours of instrument time comprising, at least: - 1) 20 hours as SPIC; - 2) 3 hours UPRT flight instruction, in accordance to Appendix 12 paragraph 6 of this CAD and ICAO Doc 9868 PANS-TRG; and - 3) 50 hours of instrument flight instruction, of which up to: - i) 25 hours may be instrument ground time in an FNPT I, or - ii) 40 hours may be instrument ground time in an FNPT II, FTD 2 or FFS, of which up to 10 hours may be conducted in an FNPT I. - f) 35 hours in a multi-engine aeroplane (of which up to 10 hours may be conducted in a FNPT II) which: - 1) is certificated for the carriage of at least 4 persons; and - 2) has a variable pitch propeller and retractable landing gear.